Put-in-Bay Bachelorette Party How-To

 Decide on Your Venue

 Do you want to stay in or go out?
 Or maybe a little of both?
 It's easier to do the whole theme thing in someone's big hotel suite or rental home, plus, there's the privacy issue and the ability for everyone to merely pass out (from fun, of course) right where they sit.
-Besides, if there is alcohol involved, you don't want anyone driving around Put in Bay Ohio on a golf cart, and if someone overindulges, she'll have the option of having a semi-private place to recover.
+Besides, if there is alcohol involved, you don't want anyone driving around Put in Bay Lodging on a golf cart, and if someone overindulges, she'll have the option of having a semi-private place to recover.
 All of our main lodgings have pools and tiki bars, so staying close to home for the day is a great idea.

 Should you decide to go out, you may want to find a restaurant or party house with a private room so you can do your shindig the way you want and not offend any onlookers during the day.
 However, you'll have to be up-front with the events manager and let them know what may be involved with your party.
 Chances are, they won't have much space during the day due to day trippers, and at night most of them are packed with the bar crowd.
 The easiest and most entertaining option, from past experience, is to spend the day centered around your lodging rooms and pool, and then stroll the downtown bars and clubs at night.